Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 CSW Responsibilities

-1. Contact the ICE field office to find the assigned deportation officer to locate where the parent was deported to and document his/her whereabouts.
+1. Contact the ICE field office to find the assigned deportation officer to locate where the parent was deported to and document their whereabouts.

 • Los Angeles Field Office, 300 North Los Angeles St. Room 7631 Los Angeles, CA 90012